H-1B Professional Visa

 The H-1B is an extremely versatile and complex visa which encompasses many vocations, pursuits and professions.
-To qualify for an H-1B Professional visa, an applicant must have a US bachelor’s degree (or its equivalent) in the field in which he intends to work, and a job offer.
+To qualify for a H-1B Professional visa, an applicant must have a US bachelor’s degree (or its equivalent) in the field in which they intend to work, and a job offer.
 Significant and relevant work experience may substitute for a bachelor’s degree but must be evaluated on a case-by-case basis.

 H-1B visas are valid for an initial period of three years and can be renewed for a further three years.
 After that, the alien (or “beneficiary”) must leave the country for one year before once again applying for H-1B status.

 A new H-1B must be obtained each time the beneficiary gets a job with a new employer.
-If the beneficiary is in the US and does not want to leave the country to get a visa stamped in his passport, he may apply for change of status.
-He will receive a new I-94 to put in his passport rather than a new visa.
-It is possible to get a visa stamped in the passport by applying to the US consulates in Canada or Mexico if the beneficiary does not want to return to his home country.
+If the beneficiary is in the US and does not want to leave the country to get a visa stamped in their passport, they may apply for change of status.
+He will receive a new I-94 to put in their passport rather than a new visa.
+It is possible to get a visa stamped in the passport by applying to the US consulates in Canada or Mexico if the beneficiary does not want to return to their home country.

-An H-1B holder should not be unemployed.
+A H-1B holder should not be unemployed.
 This means there should be no “lag-time” between jobs.
-If time elapsed between H-1B jobs, the beneficiary may have to return to his home country to obtain his new H-1 at the US consulate.
+If time elapsed between H-1B jobs, the beneficiary may have to return to their home country to obtain their new H-1 at the US consulate.

-An H-1B is a “dual intent” visa.
-This means that, although it is a nonimmigrant visa, the holder does not have to intend to return to his home country and may apply for Permanent Residence (“Green Card”) when he is in H-1B status.
+A H-1B is a “dual intent” visa.
+This means that, although it is a nonimmigrant visa, the holder does not have to intend to return to their home country and may apply for Permanent Residence (“Green Card”) when they is in H-1B status.

 The quota for H-1B visas is currently 65,000 per annum.
 However, the quota only applies to those applying for H-1B’s for the first time, or switching from another visa or status, eg an F-1 student visa to an H-1B .
 People already in H-1B status may change jobs or extend their H-1’s and are not affected by the quota.